 Story of Apricity:

-Quite a few years ago, I picked a copy of a book called Reading the OED (Old English Dictionary) and I discovered a word there that I really loved: Apricity: The warmth of sun in winter.
+Quite a few years ago, I picked a copy of a book called Reading the OED (Old English Dictionary) and I discovered a word there that I really loved, Apricity: The warmth of sun in winter.
 In my youth, there were days when the Sun was reprieve from the wintry greyness.
-As I child could bask next to window for hours until dusk came or clouds concealed the sun again.
+As a child, I could bask next to window for hours until dusk came or clouds concealed the sun again.
 During April this year, I was in Nova Scotia and we were hit with a late spring snow storm.
-It was freezing cold compared to moderate weather I was accustomed to in Auckland.
-Then the next morning, sun was streaming through the windows, I knew it was freezing outside but felt the Apricity calling me.
-I got out my sketch pad I drew a primitive concept I had in mind for Apricity:
+It was freezing cold compared to the moderate weather I was accustomed to in Auckland.
+Then the next morning, the sun was streaming through the windows, I knew it was freezing outside but I felt the Apricity calling me.
+I got out my sketch pad and I drew a primitive concept I had in mind for Apricity.

 In an instant over that skype call, we knew we had an awesome beer in the works.
 However, I was in Canada and Carlos was in New Zealand, so we weren’t sure about our production timetable.